1 in 3 fears immigrants influence US elections: AP-NORC poll | Politics

 - United States

-With anti-immigrant rhetoric bubbling over in the leadup to this year's critical midterm elections, about 1 in 3 U.S. adults believes an effort is underway to replace native-born Americans with immigrants for electoral gains.
+With anti-immigrant rhetoric bubbling over in the leadup to this year's critical midterm elections, about 1 in 3 US adults believes an effort is underway to replace US-born Americans with immigrants for electoral gains.

-About 3 in 10 also worry that more immigration is causing native-born Americans to lose their economic, political and cultural influence, according to a poll by The Associated Press-NORC Centre for Public Affairs Research.
-Republicans are more likely than Democrats to fear a loss of influence because of immigration, 36% to 27%.
+About 3 in 10 also worry that more immigration is causing US-born Americans to lose their economic, political and cultural influence, according to a poll by The Associated Press-NORC Center for Public Affairs Research.
+Republicans are more likely than Democrats to fear a loss of influence because of immigration, 36 per cent to 27 per cent.

-Those views mirror swelling anti-immigrant sentiment espoused on social media and cable TV, with conservative commentators like Tucker Carlson exploiting fears that new arrivals could undermine native-born citizens.
+Those views mirror swelling anti-immigrant sentiment espoused on social media and cable TV, with conservative commentators like Tucker Carlson exploiting fears that new arrivals could undermine the native-born population.

 A white Republican, Gansz has lived her whole life in Trinidad, Colorado, where about half of the population of 8,300 identifies as Hispanic, most with roots going back centuries to the region's Spanish settlers.